OrchardCMS/OrchardDoc/Documentation/Creating-an-image-gallery.markdown

 # Customize the Look of the Image Gallery with Shape Tracing

 - Create a new Alternate using Shape Tracing
-- Add CSS
+- Edit the HTML and add CSS
-- See also